darkobits/class-decorators/README.md

 bob.flight; //=> true
 ```

-This is great, but if we examine the prototype chain of the `bob` instance, it will look something like this:
+This approach works, but if we examine the prototype chain of the `bob` instance, it will look something like this:

 ```
 bob: {